Free Things to Do in Nags Head, NC

 Outer Banks Event Site

-Besides paid events during the year, the Outer Banks Event Site plays home to numerous free festivals and craft shows during the year.
-Pay close attention for signage during the summer as and you'll be sure to spot a free event when you see it.
+Besides paid events during the year, the Outer Banks Event Site is home to numerous free festivals and craft shows during the year.
+Pay close attention to signage during the summer as and you'll be sure to spot a free event when you see it.
 You can also keep checking our OBX events page for a list of annual events as soon as they're scheduled.